Flomp/vimu/content/docs/nodes/transform_transpose.md

+---
+title: Nodes - transform_transpose
+description: This node transposes the input up or down a user-specified amount of semitones.
+Positive numbers represent an upwards transposition and negative numbers a downward transposition.
+---

 # transform_transpose

 This node transposes the input up or down a user-specified amount of semitones.
 Positive numbers represent an upwards transposition and negative numbers a downward transposition.